Amsterdam Schiphol airport (AMS)

 Passenger Guide

-Amsterdam Schiphol Airport (AMS), opened on 16 September 1916, is the main air terminal of the Netherlands and one of the most important connection hubs in Europe.
-Located several metres below sea level, it stands out for its single-terminal design, which makes transfers easier and operates a vast network of international flights around the world.
+Amsterdam Schiphol Airport (AMS), opened on 16 September 1916, is the main air gateway of the Netherlands and one of Europe’s most important hub airports.
+Located several metres below sea level, it stands out for its single-terminal design, which facilitates connections, and operates an extensive international flight network linking more than 300 destinations worldwide.

 Official Website: schiphol.nl